jjvanzon/Circular-Language-Spec/spec/introduction.md

 <img src="images/Circle%20Language%20Spec%20Introduction.011.jpeg" height="300" />

-And these sub commands can then be *called* from the super command:
+And these sub commands are then *called* from the super command:

 <img src="images/Circle%20Language%20Spec%20Introduction.012.jpeg" height="350" />